Resources

 Tax Implications

 Money-back policies in life insurance in India may have tax implications.
-The survival benefits the policyholder receives may be taxable as per the Income Tax Act 1961.
+The survival benefits the policyholder receives may be taxable per the Income Tax Act 1961.
 The lump sum amount received at the end of the policy term may also be taxable if the policyholder has not completed five years of continuous coverage.

 Frequently Asked Questions